lilangbr/42GNL/README.md

 - <b>residual:</b> residue buffer (has the same size of buff, and keep the residue of buff, after the buff is append on the line)
 - <b>oneline:</b> Flag that indicates that function reach a line

+(Note: As the buffer variable is only used within gnl_core, I chose to use a simple pointer, that is, I don't need its reference outside the scope of this function.
+So, the correct thing in this diagram is just buf and * buf.
+Like the diagram above, this was only used to understand the data structure.)

 ![gnl_vars](imgs/gnl_vars.png)

 <h2><b>FINAL VERSION</b></h2>